JeffWeinell/REEs/README.md

 The remaining 2,068 REEs (expanded targets) were submitted to Arbor Biosciences for ulstrastringent filtering and probe design, and can be downloaded here: [REEs.expanded.final.fas](https://github.com/JeffWeinell/SnakeCap/raw/main/REEs/REEs.expanded.final.fas).
 These were actually submitted to Arbor in two batches: [Version1_Target-loci_Jeff-Weinell_10Sep2018.fasta](https://github.com/JeffWeinell/SnakeCap/raw/main/ArborFiles/Version1_Target-Loci_Jeff-Weinell_10Sep2018.fasta) and [Version2_additional-targets_20Sep2018.txt](https://github.com/JeffWeinell/SnakeCap/raw/main/ArborFiles/Version2_additional-targets_Entry1899to3152_20Sep2018.fasta).
 See [ultra-stringent filtering](#ultrastringentFiltering) section.

-Arbor performed ultrastringent filtration on the 2,068 REEs retained from step 8 (after removing two identical sequences; pair 1 [Table 5](#Table5)).
-Ultrastringent filtering resulted in the removal of 203 REEs (1,865 REEs retained).
+Arbor performed ultrastringent filtration on 2,068 REEs retained after removing two identical sequences (pair 1 [Table 5](#Table5)).
+Ultrastringent filtering resulted in removal of an additional 203 REEs (1,865 REEs retained).
 Of the 203 REEs that were filtered, 76 were filtered because no baits could be designed for these loci (70 of these are listed in [Version1-loci-removed_ZeroBaitCoverageLoci.tsv](https://git.io/JLiEu) and six are listed in [Version2-loci-removed_ZeroBaitCoverageLoci.tsv](https://github.com/JeffWeinell/SnakeCap/blob/main/ArborFiles/Version2-loci-removed_ZeroBaitCoverageLoci.tsv)); and 127 REEs were filtered because all proposed baits were non-specific within the *T. sirtalis* genome (eight of these are listed in [Version1-loci-removed_baits-nonspecific.tsv](https://github.com/JeffWeinell/SnakeCap/blob/main/ArborFiles/Version1-loci-removed_nonspecific-baits.tsv) and 119 are listed in [Version2-loci-removed_baits-nonspecific.tsv](https://github.com/JeffWeinell/SnakeCap/blob/main/ArborFiles/Version2-loci-removed_baits-nonspecific.tsv)).

-Of the 1,865 REEs that passed ultrastringent filtering, 212 were removed to allow a fraction of the 20K baits to be used to target other types of loci (UCEs, MHC genes, scalation genes, vision genes, and ddRAD-like loci), and these removed REEs are listed in the file [Version3-loci-removed_others.tsv](https://github.com/JeffWeinell/SnakeCap/blob/main/ArborFiles/Version3-loci-removed_others.tsv).
-Baits for the remaining 1,653 REEs were synthesized by Arbor (mybaits 20K bait kit: product no. 3001160).
+Of the 1,865 REEs that passed ultrastringent filtering, 212 were removed to allow a fraction of the 20K baits to be used to target other types of loci (UCEs, MHC genes, scalation genes, vision genes, and ddRAD-like loci).
+Removed REEs are listed in [Version3-loci-removed_others.tsv](https://github.com/JeffWeinell/SnakeCap/blob/main/ArborFiles/Version3-loci-removed_others.tsv).
+Baits for the 1,653 retained REEs were synthesized by Arbor (mybaits 20K bait kit: product no. 3001160).

 <a name="Table4"></a>
 **Table 4**.
-The nine partially expanded targets from output of step 8 and reason why targets were partially rather than fully expanded.
+The nine partially expanded targets and why targets were partially rather than fully expanded.
 WeinellEntry name|Contig accession ID|Nucleotide range of partially expanded target|Nucleotide range that would have been targetted if it had been possible|Reason why target sequence partially rather than fully expanded.
 ---|---|---|---|---
 WeinellEntry959 |NW_013657802.1|1404174-1405963 |1404174-1405974|contig length 140,5963 nt